dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

     </tbody>
 </table>

-### About Pre-Splitting Data
+### Pre-Splitting Data for Bulk Import

 When you use the `BULK_IMPORT_HFILE` procedure to import your data, your input dataset is split into temporary HBase HFiles, then imported into your database.
 When the process is done, the temporary files are deleted.
 This approach can yield significant performance boosts, especially for large datasets.
 Why?
 Because when splits are specified for the input dataset, Splice Machine can pre-split the data into HFiles and take advantage of the bulk loading mechanism in HBase.

 Pre-splitting is the process of preparing and loading HFiles (HBase’s own file format) directly into the RegionServers, thus bypassing the write path; this requires significantly less resources, reduces latency, and avoids frequent garbage collection, all of which can occur when importing un-split datasets, especially when they're very large.
 Optimally, you compute pre-splits that will generate roughly equal-sized HFiles, which can then be mapped into (approximately) equal-size regions, which produces optimal performance.

 The `BULK_IMPORT_HFILES` procedure can automatically determine the key which keys to use for splitting the data; this generally produces excellent results.
 If you already know how your data can be evenly partitioned, you can manually provide the key values or row boundaries for even better performance.
 The examples later in this document show you how to accomplish this.